-What is gin made from?
-The simple version; gin is a white spirit flavoured with juniper.
 Ethanol, neutral spirit or white spirit can be made from anything really, grain, potato, sugarcane, apples, grapes.
-Straight ethanol must be at least 96% pure alcohol.
-Most gin distilleries buy in their neutral spirit and this point.
+Ethanol must be at least 96% alcohol by volume (ABV).
+Most gin distilleries buy in their neutral spirit in bulk.
 A very small number make their own neutral spirit.

 At the gin distillery this neutral spirit is flavoured with juniper and other botanicals (botanicals is just a fancy word for plants, or herbs and spices, it makes us feel smarter).
 For a spirit to be gin, juniper must be one of the flavourings, otherwise any botanical can be used.
 The botanicals can be added as compounds, or macerated and distilled, or vapour distilled.This gives the gin its style which you can read more about here.

-Flavour profiles of gin are similar to perfume with top note, middle notes and base notes which blend for a full flavour.
-Top notes are the most volatile flavours, meaning they evaporate very quickly and add lightness and freshness, in gin the top notes are citrus and floral botanicals.
+Flavour profiles of gin are similar to perfume, with top notes, middle notes and base notes which blend for a full flavour.
+Top notes are the most volatile flavours, meaning they evaporate very quickly and add lightness and freshness, in gin the top notes are citrus, floral botanicals and some herbs like lemongrass.
 Middle notes offer punchy flavour, juniper is a middle note along with spices like cardamom, cinnamon and cassia bark.
 Base notes are the earthy flavours that bind all the flavours together.
-They are often roots such as angelica root and orris root.
+They are often roots such as angelica root, coriander root and orris root.

 The botanicals are distilled into the neutral spirit in the makers chosen way.
-The result 96% gin which is mixed with water to the desired ABV.
-Most gin is 38-42% (must be over 38% to be legally sold as gin) and anything over 56% is Navy Strength.
+The result is a very overproof gin which is mixed with water to the desired ABV.
+Most gin is 38-42% (must be over 38% to be legally sold as gin) and anything over 57% is Navy Strength.